casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 If you trust an account and want to see which NFT it owns, look at its NamedKeys.
 See how many NamedKeys in the format "m_1000_p_X" the account has for a given collection.
 Given these keys, you can directly access the dictionaries that track pages with token information.
 Using the state root hash and the dictionary address for each page, you can get the page out of the contract and access token ownership details.

-If you don't trust the account, you need to do some additional work to figure out which pages have been allocated to the account in the NFT contract.
+If you don't trust the account, you need to do additional work to figure out which pages have been allocated to the account in the NFT contract.
 You can find this information by first querying the "page_table" dictionary.